AlgebraicGeometricModeling/MomentPolynomialOpt.jl/doc/mrkd/index.md

 ## Optimization

-Optimization problem of the following form are considered:
+Optimization problems of the following form are considered:

 ```math
 \begin{array}{rl}